markmclaren/netbeans-checkstyle/README.md

+# WORK IN PROGRESS

 # netbeans-checkstyle
-fork of http://www.sickboy.cz/checkstyle/download.html to work with v6.1.1 of checkstyle and netbeans 8
+fork of http://www.sickboy.cz/checkstyle/download.html to work with v6.6 of checkstyle and netbeans 8

 # Building